What Happens to Utilities in a Vacant House in Texas?

 Getting insurance for vacant properties can be tough because of:

-Does Home Insurance Cover Damages in a Vacant House?
+Does Home Insurance Cover Damage in a Vacant House?

 Are There Legal Concerns with Leaving a House Empty?